 I hope that you are all doing well in overcoming your fitness challenges and reaching your goals, too!
 Let me know about them in the comment section below.

 There is a saying in most gyms that, for men at least, “the day you first pick up a weight is the day you become forever small.”

 Like many sayings there seems to be some truth in it.
 In fact, I will go out on a limb and say that every man who starts to lift weights is doing it because at some level he wants bigger muscles.
 Oh sure, he might start with the idea of getting stronger for sports or maybe it’s because he is getting picked on for being too skinny (or too fat) or because he thinks it will help him get noticed by girls or any of a dozen more reasons.
 But, at the basic motivation level, he wants to be able to roll up his shirt sleeve and have something to flex.
 Or better yet, something to flex that will stretch his shirt sleeves without rolling them up.

 This isn’t an issue just for American men.
 If my most popular blog post – When is a Man’s Arm Considered Big? – is any indication this is a concern for men all over the world.
+Nearly every guy who has done a barbell curl and made some gains has measured his arms and thought “are 16 inch arms a good size?”
 I’ve had hits from every continent (except Antarctica) and most every country.
 Some even from real people!